AdobeDocs/analytics.en/help/implement/vars/page-vars/events/events-overview.md

 * Cart Removals are mapped to `commerce.productListRemovals.value`.
 * Cart Views are mapped to `commerce.productListViews.value`.
 * Checkouts are mapped to `commerce.checkouts.value`.

+>[!NOTE]
+>
+>If an event is set under `productListItems` (for example, `productListItems._experience.analytics.event1.value`) and that event is not yet in this field, that event is automatically added to this field.

 ## Events using the Adobe Analytics extension